haithcock/cse210hw/week07/Final Articulate Activity.md

             (Like attributes, methods or functions)
             that works together in one class
             and not letting other parts of a program interfere with it.
-This is
-            done by utalizing
+            This is done by utalizing
+            a getter to let someone read
+            a value but not change it,
+            or use a setter to check
+            if a new value is valid
+            before allowing it.

     2.2 How did you use that principle in one of your programs.